English

 Conclusion

 Client-Specific AUM is an essential metric that reflects how well financial institutions meet the diverse needs of their clients.
 By understanding its components, types and emerging trends, advisors can develop effective strategies to manage assets in a way that aligns with individual client goals.
-The evolving landscape of investment management, characterized by personalization and technology, makes it imperative for advisors to stay informed and adaptable.
+The evolving landscape of investment management, characterized by personalization, sustainable investing and technological integration, makes it imperative for advisors to stay informed and adaptable to ensure long-term success for their clients.

 Frequently Asked Questions